mitogen-hq/mitogen/docs/howitworks.rst

 single line suffixed to trigger execution of the :py:meth:`econtext.core.ExternalContext.main` function.
-The encoded arguments to the main function include some additional details, such as the logging package level that was active in the parent process, and a random secret key used to generate HMAC signatures over the data frames that will be exchanged after bootstrap.
+The encoded arguments to the main function include some additional details, such as the logging package level that was active in the parent process, and a random secret key that may later be used to generate HMAC signatures over the data frames that will be exchanged after bootstrap.

 After the script source code is prepared, it is passed through :py:func:`econtext.master.minimize_source` to strip it of docstrings and